Our website is currently undergoing updates, some links may no longer work and content may change. Please check back soon.

 Harriet Miers

 Harriet Miers is a member of our Litigation and Public Policy sections and a former managing partner of Locke Liddell & Sapp.
 She returned to the Firm in May 2007 after serving in the administration of President George W. Bush from 2001-2007 as Staff Secretary, Deputy Chief of Staff, and Counsel to the President.
 Prior to joining the White House, Ms. Miers had a distinguished career in her commercial litigation practice, representing a broad range of clients in varied industries.
-She is well-known throughout the United States, and has offices in Dallas, Austin and Washington, D.C.
+She is well-known throughout the United States, and offices principally in Dallas with Troutman Pepper Locke firm.

-In 1972, after clerking for U.S. District Court Judge Joe E. Estes, Ms. Miers was the first woman hired at the Dallas Firm of Locke Purnell Boren Laney & Neely.
+In 1972, after clerking for then Chief Judge of the Northern District of Texas, Joe E. Estes, Ms. Miers was the first woman hired at the Dallas Firm of Locke Purnell Boren Laney & Neely.
 Ms. Miers became the first woman to lead the Firm, then known as Locke Purnell Rain Harrell, when she was elected Firm President in 1996.
-In 1999, when Locke Purnell merged with Houston-based Liddell, Sapp, Zivley, Hill & LaBoon, she became Co-Managing Partner, a position she held until she left to join the Bush Administration.
+In 1999, when Locke Purnell merged with Houston-based Liddell, Sapp, Zivley, Hill & LaBoon, she became Co- Managing Partner, a position she held until she left to join the President George W. Bush Administration.

 Throughout her career, Ms. Miers has been committed to public service.
 She has been an elected official and has served as an appointed official at the state and national levels.
-Well respected as a leader in the legal community, she has served in many professional and community volunteer positions, and is a strong advocate of pro bono work and the advancement of minorities in the profession.
+Well respected as a leader in the legal community, she has served in many professional and community volunteer positions, and she is a strong advocate of pro bono and access to justice work and the advancement of minorities in the profession.
 In 1985, Ms. Miers was selected as the first woman to become President of the Dallas Bar Association.
 In 1989, Ms. Miers was elected to a two-year term as an at-large member of the Dallas City Council.
-After serving on the Dallas City Council, she ran for President of the State Bar of Texas, and was elected to serve in 1992 as the first woman President of the State Bar.
-From 1995 until 2000, Ms. Miers also served as Chairwoman of the Texas Lottery Commission.
+After serving on the Dallas City Council, she ran for President of the State Bar of Texas, and she was elected to serve in 1992 as the first woman President of the State Bar.
+Appointed by then Governor George W. Bush, Ms. Miers served as Chairwoman of the Texas Lottery Commission.
+Her latest service role is as Chair of the Texas Access to Justice Commission, appointed by the Supreme Court of Texas.

-Among her many recognitions and awards: in 2005, Ms. Miers received the Sandra Day O'Connor award from the Texas Center for Legal Ethics and Professionalism and the Robert G. Storey Award for Distinguished Achievement from the SMU Dedman School of Law.
-She also has received Distinguished Alumni Awards from both SMU and the SMU Dedman School of Law.
-In 1979, she was honored as the Outstanding Young Lawyer by the Dallas Association of Young Lawyers.
+Among her many recognitions and awards, included are: in 1979, she was honored as the Outstanding Young Lawyer by the Dallas Association of Young Lawyers; in 2005, Ms. Miers received the Sandra Day O'Connor award from the Texas Center for Legal Ethics and Professionalism; she received the Robert G. Storey Award for Distinguished Achievement from the SMU Dedman School of Law; she also has received Distinguished Alumni Awards from both SMU and the SMU Dedman School of Law; she an Honorary Doctorate from Pepperdine University School of Law; in 2023, she received the American Lawyer Lifetime Achievement Award.
+She also has been recognized by her peers with Best Lawyers rankings in Bet-the- Company Litigation, Commercial Litigation, and Government Relations practice.

 For her work as Counsel to the President, Ms. Miers received the Department of Justice Edmund J. Randolph Award in January of 2007 for her "dedicated service to justice, the President, and the United States of America."
 She also received the Agency Seal Medal awarded by the Central Intelligence Agency, an award given by the CIA to people outside the Agency who have made significant contributions to the work of the Agency.